Beach, Family, Malaysia, Singapore Weekends

 When I went in February 2023, these are the schedule:

-If your goal is to get from resort to resort (except One&Only), you might be able to just walk on the beach.
+If your goal is to get from resort to resort (except The Sireya), you might be able to just walk on the beach.

 1. Adventure Waterpark Desaru Coast

-The waterpark is perhaps the main feature of Desaru Coast.
+This waterpark is perhaps the main attraction of Desaru Coast.
 The waterpark features a large wave pool and exciting slides, great for adults and kids alike!
+The park is big enough that you can spend an entire day here.

 You can buy tickets via Klook here.
 If you are getting to Desaru by ferry, I recommend checking Klook’s ferry + waterpark package to save money!